PySport/kloppy/docs/index.md

 Understandable models are important and in some cases this means performance is subordinate to models that are easy to reason about.
 Please browse to source of `domain.models` to find the available models.

+### <a name="models"></a>Standardized coordinate systems
+Every provider has a different coordinate system, which makes it difficult to write code and solutions that can work across data from different providers.
+When loaded into kloppy, unless specified otherwise when loading it, all data (tracking and event) will be transformed onto kloppy's coordinate system.
+Kloppy's coordiante system has the origin on the top-left of the field and the axis go from [0, 1].
+Please browse to source of `domain.models.provider` to learn more about the supported providers.

 ### <a name="deserializing"></a>(De)serializing data
 When working with tracking- or event data we need to deserialize it from the format the provider uses. **kloppy** will provide both deserializing and serializing.
 This will make it possible to read format one, transform and filter and store